 - Building code violations

-- Loose flooring, potholes, or other fixable hazards
+- Potholes or other fixable hazards

 This list could go on for much longer, as these are just a few of the common hazards that may result in a premises liability claim.
+If your injury was caused by one of these hazards or another one not listed, you may have a claim, and legal representation can help.
+We want to hold the property owner accountable for their negligence.
+You deserve to be compensated for a preventable event; we will fight for you.

 Establishing Liability in a Premises Liability Case

-In many cases, multiple parties are liable for injuries caused by an unsafe premise.
+In many cases, multiple parties are liable for injuries caused by an unsafe premises.
 Once we decide who to bring the injury or wrongful death claim against, we will start to prove liability by:

 - Establishing that the liable party had a duty of care to you or your loved one

-New York law establishes that those “in control” of a property—whether an owner, manager, resident, or someone else—should do what is reasonable to ensure the property is reasonably safe for those whose presence on the property is “reasonably foreseeable”.
+New York law establishes that those “in control” of a property – whether an owner, manager, resident, or someone else – should do what is reasonable to ensure the property is reasonably safe for those whose presence on the property is “reasonably foreseeable”.

 - Show that the liable party breached their duty of care